LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** 0

-**Description:** The number of days required to have passed since the first site added to the site watch list before a site can be flagged.
-The company will hold all measurements in a site watch list.
+**Description:** The number of days required to have passed since the first site added to the site candidate flagged pool before a site can be flagged.
+The company will hold all measurements in a site candidate flagged pool.
 The emissions rate used to triage flagging based on follow-up threshold and proportion are specified with [redundancy filter](#redundancy_filter).

 **Notes on acquisition:** N/A